 10. The Greek Myths: Stories of the Greek Gods and Heroes Vividly Retold

 This book was written before this renaissance of feminist and queer retellings of Greek mythology.
 As far as I remember, it’s a little drier, but I was still enthralled by it nonetheless.
-So it is a detailed compendium of Greek mythology being told in chronological order from the origin, myths, and titans onwards into the gods of Olympus and all of their stuff.
+So it is a detailed compendium of Greek mythology being told chronologically from the origin, myths, and titans onwards into the gods of Olympus and all of their stuff.

 You can see all the characters here.
 It’s a book on Greek mythology that I enjoyed at the time.
 You don’t have to read this one.
-But I’m going to recommend it because I have fond memories of reading it and picking it up ten years ago.
+But I will recommend it because I fondly remember reading it and picking it up ten years ago.

 Author: Robin Waterfield